 After spending months scanning the globe to find promising innovations to support increases in naturally affordable housing, our team identified five strategies that communities could embrace to greatly reduce the damage of navigating forward through the crisis.

-The five elements of a rapid response for communities are:
+The five elements of a rapid response for communities (to fend off the housing apocalypse):

 1. Establish a Crisis Resolution Center for renters who are unable to pay their rent and for the landlords who are struggling to collect rent.